-Here we use four out of five sets of simulations from ExtremeX, which are all run in Atmospheric Model Intercomparison

-- 125 Project (AMIP) (Gates et al., 1999) style with prescribed monthly mean SSTs and sea-ice, but differing in whether the other components are free or constrained.
-The experiments are run with: (1) interactive atmosphere and soil moisture as reference (AISI), (2) nudged atmosphere (mostly above 700 hPa) but interactive soil moisture (AFSI), (3) nudged atmosphere with prescribed soil moisture (AFSF), and (4) interactive atmosphere with prescribed soil moisture (AISF).
-The experiment period extends from January 1979 to December 2016 for both EC-Earth and CESM and till December 2015 for MIROC. - 130 Overall output is provided 6-hourly on different model grids (in number of grid points longitude x latitude): EC-Earth (512 x 256), CESM (288 x 192), and MIROC (256 x 128).
-There are five ensemble members for the AISI and AISF runs for the whole period.
-However, for AFSI and AFSF, only one simulation for each experiment was used.
+Here we use four out of five sets of simulations from ExtremeX, which are all run in Atmospheric Model Intercomparison Project (AMIP) (Gates et al. 1999) style with prescribed monthly mean SSTs and sea-ice, but differing in whether the other components are free or controlled.
+The experiments are run with: (1) interactive atmosphere and soil moisture as reference (AISI), (2) nudged atmosphere (mostly above 700 hPa) but interactive soil moisture (AFSI), (3) prescribed soil moisture with nudged atmosphere (AFSF), and (4) prescribed soil moisture without nudging the atmosphere (AISF).
+The experiment period spans from January 1979 to December 2016 for both EC-Earth and CESM and till December 2015 for MIROC.
+Overall output is provided 6 hourly on different model grids (in longitude x latitude): EC-Earth (512 x 256), CESM (288 x 192), and MIROC (256 x 128).
+There are five ensemble members for runs AISI and AISF for the whole period.
+However, for runs AFSI and AFSF, only one run for each experiment was used.
 All model and reference data are regridded to the same resolution (256 x 128) for comparisons.